openresty/lua-nginx-module/README.markdown

 where `$0` referring to the whole substring matched by the pattern and `$1` referring to the first parenthesized capturing substring.

-You can also use curly braces to disambiguate variable names from the background string literals:
+Curly braces can also be used to disambiguate variable names from the background string literals:

     local newstr, n = ngx.re.sub("hello, 1234", "[0-9]", "${0}00")